 1926 – The Liberal government under W.L.
 Mackenzie King resigned to avoid an adverse vote on a customs scandal.

 1701 – Jacques-François de Brouillan arrived in Acadia as commander, and was Governor from 1702 to 1705.

-1850 – Coal discovered on Vancouver Island; will prove valuable for refueling Royal Navy ships and CPR trains.
+1850 – Coal discovered on Vancouver Island; will prove valuable for refuelling Royal Navy ships and CPR trains.

 1871 – The British North America Act was amended by Britain, and gave the Canadian Government the right to establish new provinces and alter boundaries.

-1906 – The CP ocean liner Empress of Ireland departed on maiden voyage to Québec.
-It sank on its 96th voyage, May 29 1914.
+1906 – The CP ocean liner Empress of Ireland departed on the maiden voyage to Québec.
+It sank on its 96th voyage, May 29, 1914.

 1798 – Chippewa Indians traded St. Josephs Island for Goods.

 1812 – A proclamation gave American citizens fourteen days to leave Upper Canada.

 1851 – Robert Baldwin, Upper Canada Reform leader, retired from public life.

 1858 – The first Chinese colonists reached Victoria, British Columbia.